The Cloisters (Perth)

-The Cloisters is located at 200 St Georges Terrace, opposite its intersection with Mill Street in Perth, Western Australia.
+The Cloisters is located at 200 St Georges Terrace, opposite the intersection with Mill Street in Perth, Western Australia.
 It is a two-storey dark coloured brick building, which terminates the vista at the top of Mill Street and is a landmark in the rise of the street to the ridge of the plateau.

 The Cloisters is one of a small number of remaining convict-built colonial buildings of the mid-nineteenth century in the central area of Perth.